Why are GTTs disabled, cancelled, expired, or rejected?

 - If the GTT is placed less than 0.25% from the LTP after validation.

 - If the shares undergo corporate action like bonus and stock split.
-See What is a bonus issue? and What is a stock split?.
+To learn more about bonus and stock splits, see What is a bonus issue? and What is a stock split?

 Cancelled or Rejected

 - If the shares get delisted or suspended.
-See What does delisting of a stock mean? and What does suspension of trading in a stock mean?.
+To learn more, see What does delisting of a stock mean? and What does suspension of trading in a stock mean?

 - If the shares undergo a category or series change.
-See What do the different groups on NSE and BSE mean?.
+To learn more, see What do the different groups on NSE and BSE mean?

-- If the shares undergo corporate action like rights issue, consolidation, spin-off, and reduction in capital.
-See What is a rights issue? and What is consolidation of shares?.
+- If the shares undergo corporate action like extra ordinary dividends, i.e. dividends above 2%, rights issue, consolidation, spin-off, and reduction in capital.
+To learn more, see What is a rights issue? and What is consolidation of shares?

 Expired